azadecon/cinema-sentiment-lab/README.md

 It contains all the graphs.

 ---
-For further details consult the respect scripts.
+For further details consult the respective scripts.